meherabhi/IETaFS/README.md

-# Photo-Realistic-Face-Generation
+# IETaFS: Identity preserved Expressive Talking Faces with Synchrony
-Code For Photo Realistic Talking Faces
+Code For IETaFS: Identity preserved Expressive Talking Faces with Synchrony

 The below lines follow the "Description -- Command" format.

 1) To create the environment -- conda env create -f environment.yml

-2) To use the exisiting env in the -- conda activate ganimation EEE dept GPU
+2) To use the exisiting env  -- conda activate ganimation

 3) To run animation -- python main.py --mode animation
 [ Animate a single image with a audio file ]